taocpp/PEGTL/doc/Actions-and-States.md

    : tao::pegtl::plus< bar > {};
 ```

-Now an action class template can be specialised for `foo` and `bar`, but again *not* for `tao::pegtl::plus< bar >` or `tao::pegtl::alpha`.
+Now an action class template can be specialized for `foo` and `bar`, but again *not* for `tao::pegtl::plus< bar >` or `tao::pegtl::alpha`.

-More precisely, it could be specialised for the latter two rules, but wouldn't ever be called unless these rules were used elsewhere in the grammar, a different kettle of fish.
+More precisely, it could be specialized for the latter two rules, but wouldn't ever be called unless these rules were used elsewhere in the grammar, a different kettle of fish.

 Note that this is also the reason why you should **not** use type aliases instead of inheritance when defining your grammars.

 ## Changing Actions

-The action class template can be changed, and actions enabled or disabled, in ways beyond supplying, or not, an action to `tao::pegtl::parse()` at the start of a parsing run.
+The action class template is usually supplied to [`parse()`](Inputs-and-Parsing.md#parse-function) or [`parse_nested()`](Inputs-and-Parsing.md#nested-parsing) at the beginning of a parsing run.
+The action can also be changed, enabled or disabled during a parsing run.

 ### Via Rules